202 - Talent Acquisition

 Additional AA/EEO Outreach Requirements

 As part of the University's AA/EEO efforts, additional outreach may be needed for some positions.
-In those cases, HR-Talent Acquisition will notify the hiring unit before the position is approved for posting.
-Prior to commencing sourcing efforts, the HRP or hiring manager must submit a specific plan for expanded outreach efforts to HR-Talent Acquisition and then execute the plan.
-HRPs and hiring managers are responsible for expanding outreach efforts and recruiting applicants if the availability of women or minorities is significantly greater that their incumbency in a job or group.
+In those cases, at the time of posting, the Shared Services Office will send a message outlining the AA/ EEO requirements to the hiring unit.
+Prior to commencing sourcing efforts, the HRP or hiring manager must submit a specific plan for expanded outreach efforts to Center of Expertise - Talent Acquisition and then execute the plan.
+HRPs and hiring managers are responsible for expanding outreach efforts and recruiting applicants if the availability of women or minorities is significantly greater than their incumbency in a job or group.

 A unit considering the use of a search firm or employment agency must consult with HR and use the standard University search firm agreement template before making any arrangements.

-- All searches conducted by an outside agency or search firm must meet the same federal, state, local, and University guidelines as searches conducted directly through HR-Talent Acquisition.
+- All searches conducted by an outside agency or search firm must meet the same federal, state, local, and University guidelines as searches conducted directly through the Center of Expertise - Talent Acquisition.

-- Units must consult with both HR-Talent Acquisition and the Office of Legal Counsel before agreeing to any substantive changes to the search firm agreement template.
+- Units must consult with both the Center of Expertise - Talent Acquisition and the Office of Legal Counsel before agreeing to any substantive changes to the search firm agreement template.

-- The search firm works on behalf of the University and is responsible for the same applicant tracking the HRP, hiring manager and HR-Talent Acquisition would otherwise do, including keeping records of Affirmative Action outreach efforts, and the talent acquisition process.
+- The search firm works on behalf of the University and is responsible for the same applicant tracking the HRP, hiring manager and the Center of Expertise - Talent Acquisition would otherwise do, including keeping records of Affirmative Action outreach efforts, and the talent acquisition process.

 - The unit that contracts with a firm or agency is responsible for ensuring that any firm or agency is fully informed regarding its responsibilities for meeting the University's (AA/EEO) search documentation responsibilities.